home and

 Timeline:

-• From approximately 1995 onwards, a famine induced by a series of floods and droughts--and possibly exacerbated by agricultural and economic mismanagement--affects North Korea.
+• Starting around 1995 and lasting several years, a famine induced by a series of floods and droughts--but likely caused by agricultural and economic mismanagement--affects North Korea.
 Millions are malnourished and the death toll may have been several million.
 Various international relief operations occur.

 • December 1997.
 Kim Dae-jung is elected president of South Korea promising better relations with North Korea.
 BBC Coverage.